SidonTheTroll/SidonTheTroll/README.md

 - Full-time Penguin User

-- "GUI is just exercise of the Index finger"
+- "GUI is just exercise of the Index finger."

 - Tools & Languages